 Students who require education adjustments for their assessments and examinations.
-If you require education adjustments for your assessments and examinations due to having disability, medical and mental health condition or neurodiversity you can contact Student Wellbeing team on: student.support@unswcollege.edu.au at the beginning of their program.
+If you require education adjustments for your assessments and examinations due to having a disability, medical and mental health condition or neurodiversity you can contact the Student Wellbeing team at: els@unswcollege.edu.au at the beginning of their program.
 For more information please refer to Section 3: Equitable Learning Support.